2422-rsengg/vitejs-vite-z8qagepa/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Quick Start: This AI Agent orchestrates your meals based on your daily calendar and energy levels.
+If the preview doesn't load instantly, please wait 30 seconds for the container to boot!

 Currently, two official plugins are available: